 One could start making a motif by crocheting a couple of chains and join these chains by a slip stitch.
 Then you work for example double crochets into your chains ancd create a circle.
 Crocheting that way your center will possibly look uneven or bigger as you want it to be.

-The magic ring/adjustable ring is a technique, where you make the center hole in a motif as small and tidy as possible.
+The crochet magic ring/adjustable ring is a technique, where you make the center hole in a motif as small and tidy as possible.
 (Or as big as you want it to be)

 In the photo tutorial below I show you, how you can achieve this in a neat way with the magic circle/adjustable ring technique.
 In this example 14 double crochets are crocheted into the ring.
-You can make more or less stitches or replace the double crochets with another kind of stitch.
+You can make more or less stitches or replace the double crochets with a different kind of stitch.

 Make two loops with the yarn over your two left fingers.
 The tail of the yarn is hanging down at the right side of my fingers: